Find a Class

 Even long-time students must set up an Account in order to register for a class on this new website.
 It's worth it!
 Once you set up your Account, it will be there for you each time you register for a new class.

 Payment in full is required at the time of registration.
 We accept most credit cards.
-We also accept checks and money orders by mail, and can accept cash if you come to our Registrar's office during office hours.
-We recommend you call first to make sure our Registrar is not out on errands when you come.
+We offer scholarships on a need-based scale.
+We also accept checks and money orders by mail, and can accept cash if you come to our Program Support office during office hours.
+We recommend you call first to make sure our Program Support Team is available.

 You may also register by phone or in person during office hours.